emanfolo/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Your University / College (start_date to end_date)
+#### Your University / College (September 2016 to July 2019)

-- Subject, any specialisms
-- Grade
+University of Leicester — Law LLB
-- Other cool stuff
+- 2:1

 #### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- ICAEW ACA - Part qualified with 9/15 exam passed

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+-